ooni/ooni.org/content/post/2025-kenya-blocked-telegram-kcse-exams/index.md

 categories: ["report"]
 ---

-This report supported a **[petition](https://blog.bake.co.ke/wp-content/uploads/2025/05/HCCHRPET.276.2025-ICJ-v-CA-Internet-Shutdown-Case.pdf)** filed at the High Court of Kenya in May 2025, challenging the unlawful disruption of internet access in Kenya.
-OONI data is used as evidence in support of this landmark public interest case.
+This report supported a **[petition](https://blog.bake.co.ke/wp-content/uploads/2025/05/HCCHRPET.276.2025-ICJ-v-CA-Internet-Shutdown-Case.pdf)** filed at the High Court of Kenya in May 2025, challenging the unlawful disruption of internet access in Kenya. **OONI data is used as evidence in support of this landmark public interest case**.
 Learn more [here](https://blog.bake.co.ke/2025/05/14/bake-6-other-organizations-challenge-internet-shutdowns-in-kenya-in-landmark-public-interest-case/).

+{{< oonibtn href="/documents/ooni-report-kenya-telegram-blocking-kcse-exams.pdf" text="Download in PDF" >}}

 {{<table-of-contents>}}